htscode/bachelor_thesis_2021/README.md

 ### Create Dataset

-**createDataset.m** - creates a dataset from the normalized data, optinally with all runs or just the first 3 runs, according to the format of [1]
+**createDataset.m** - creates a dataset from the normalized data, optionally with all runs or just the first 3 runs, according to the format of [1]

 ### CNN